An Elementary but Logical Approach to Integration: Definite and Indefinite Integrals

-\textbf{Cauchy-Riemann-Darboux Approach} Originally integral was invented as a limit-sum of infinitesimals, which was necessary and useful in mathematical modelling of differential objects.
+\textbf{Darboux Approximation} Originally integral was invented as a limit-sum of infinitesimals, which was necessary and useful in mathematical modelling of differential objects.
 We shall here describe our definite integrals according to historical developments due to Cauchy, Riemann and Darboux.
 Instead of somewhat mysterious notion of infinitesimals, we work with partitioning of an interval and make the size of interval parts smaller and smaller.

 Consider a continuous function $f$ defined on a bounded closed interval $[a,b]$ and regard it as a function on $\R$ by zero-extension.